 - Use other Content templates

-If you’d like to know more about how EdApp can help modernise your lesson content and internal training practices, get in touch at firstname.lastname@example.org.
-You might also like to try one of our courses in the content library on persuasive selling here https://www.edapp.com/course/the-persuasive-selling-process.
+If you’d like to know more about how EdApp can help modernize your lesson content and internal training practices, get in touch at email@example.com.
+Ready to get started now?
+EdApp is completely free for you to train your teams – large and small.
+Click here to create your free account now.
+No credit card required.

 What is digital learning?